Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Soundproofing is a tricky business, and you must temper your expectations because there are many ways for noise to travel around a building.
 It transmits through not only the air but also the building fabric, such as through timbers in your walls.

-Construction materials are rated in terms of sound insulation performance using the Sound Transmission Class (STC) rating system.
+Construction materials are rated in acoustic insulation performance using the Sound Transmission Class (STC) rating system.
 The higher the STC rating, the better the soundproofing properties of the material.
-An STC rating of 40 or more is considered to provide a good level of privacy.

 Blown fiberglass will only get you an STC rating of 36, which will make a difference but falls short of the magic 40 rating for privacy.